Encore Restaurant Lounge

 • The rice was surprisingly good!
 Each grain was well flavoured and it was cooked in a chicken or vegetable broth.
 It was missing the onions, celery, and bell peppers etc – but it tasted good.

 • The sweet pepper ragout tasted like roasted red peppers from a jar.
 It was really sweet and caramelized and mixed with some onions.
+A bit random and odd to have in this course, but they were fine alone.

-**Boneless Beef Short Rib5.5/6
+**Boneless Beef Short Rib4/6

 • Pomme puree, braised king mushroom and truffle jus $19.95

 • We asked for a knife, but never used it at all.
 You could use your fork and just shred away at it.
 So tender and so juicy.
-There was a little fat around the meat but it wasn’t chewy and just melted in your mouth.

 • They used a good amount of truffle oil and I could taste it as much as I could smell it.
-Delicious!

 Desserts

-The desserts were easily the most disappointing items of the night.
+The desserts were the most disappointing items of the night.
 I had high hopes so I was sad to end on this note.
 Made in house – but very poorly and poor value (at least with what we ordered).

 Lemon Parfait – 1/6